asteriosk/web/index.md

 <h5>News</h5>

 <section markdown="1">
+- May 2023: Together with the Apache Flink team, we were awarded the <a href="https://sigmod.org/2023-sigmod-systems-award/">ACM SIGMOD Systems Award</a> 2023!
+- April 2023: We won the best paper award at EDBT 2023.
 - June 2022: I was awarded the VIDI grant (800K) from NWO!
 The funding will allow me to build a transactional actor-like Cloud programming model on top of dataflow systems!
 - June 2022: I was promoted to Associate Professor.
 - October 2021: I have prepared a <a href="https://www.youtube.com/watch?v=jMmEDPGeh0w">video</a> for this year's Flink Forward.
 I pretty much describe what I am up to in the last couple of years.